poko8nada/tiny-calc-v1/.github/coding.instructions.md

 - No E2E tests
 - Test business logic and critical functions only
+- When connecting to API, tests for both normal and abnormal.
 - Skip UI components and trivial code
 - Place `*.test.ts(x)` adjacent to source files